 Besides having a holistic ideal as a guidance, Cameron never underestimates the power of small actions.

-Cameron: “I know this is very specific to working as a as a freelancer or consultant, but, rather than thinking about it as coming in and wowing everyone with your work and dropping the mic and leaving, I think coming in and still sort of figuring out how you can really just sort of give them that extra boost and kind of get some momentum going for the organization to then take and run with.
+Cameron: “I know this is very specific to working as a freelancer or consultant, but, rather than thinking about it as coming in and wowing everyone with your work and dropping the mic and leaving, I think coming in and still sort of figuring out how you can really just sort of give them that extra boost and kind of get some momentum going for the organization to then take and run with.
 And thinking about your value as sort of something that you know you want to have a long life with your client or with that business.

 Some of the challenges can just be, you know, sometimes it can feel like you’re working in a vacuum.
 And you really kind of need somebody to bounce ideas off of.